 The group is led by Fundi bin Kalale in the ndindingwa style.
 Wonderful percussionist using two shakers and a whistle (filimbi).

 In this first village we really confirmed the mission of Singing Wells.
 It is necessary, but not sufficient to arhive the performances of these amazing groups.
 We must also work to make the songs, the heritage, the culture relevant to today’s artists.
 Part of that mission then is to help create an East African musical identity to rival the South and West African successes.
 We had a taste of what this could be on March 29th in Sati, when Winyo joined Bado and his father, Nyerere wa Konde, to do a new song.
 Bado participates in his dad’s group, but separately records his own music.
-While his music is great, propelled by his wonderful voice, sadly it is decided American sounding and could have been produced in LA.
-We asked him to do a song and he started singing one of his about a guy essentially asking a girl to be his… very urban hip hop and frankly something you’d find in most major cities.
+Bado’s music is great, propelled by his wonderful voice, but it’s American-sounding and could have been produced in LA.
+We asked him to do a song and he started singing one of his about a guy essentially asking a girl to be his… very urban hip hop and something you’d find in most major cities.
 Tabu suggested that his dad join him and in traditional voice act as the girl’s father warning her of the danger of seduction.
 Winyo joined to continue the warnings of the father.
 A short simple song, but suddenly absolutely magic, unique, and only something Bado, from his village, with his background, with his love of his dad’s music could produce.
 We weren’t in LA anymore, but standing firmly in East Africa.
-We all agreed this was a big music – of course, pictures don’t capture it and we will release the video/audio when we can, but here was the moment:
+We all agreed this was a big moment – of course, pictures don’t capture it and we will release the video/audio when we can, but here was the moment:

 The Kids & Families

 This is our first village, but already we are astounded by the hospitality and the fun everyone is having.
 A taste: